EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

 **The Role of FSMs in Game Development**

-As outlined in the video _How to Program in Unity: State Machines Explained_ **[4](#ProgramStateMachine)**, a FSM offers an important solution to manage a game and its components as they become more complex, being a structured and efficent way to manage the behavior and interactions of dynamic elements.
+As outlined in the video _How to Program in Unity: State Machines Explained_ **[4](#ProgramStateMachine)**, an FSM offers an important solution to manage a game and its components as they become more complex, being a structured and efficent way to manage the behavior and interactions of dynamic elements.

 A state can be thought of as the current condition of an object or system.
 For example, when designing a character controller, you might break down the character's actions into individual states such as: